camunda/camunda-docs/docs/reference/bpmn-processes/multi-instance/multi-instance.md

 ## Defining the collection to iterate over

 A multi-instance activity **must** have an `inputCollection` expression that defines the collection to iterate over (e.g. `= items`).
-Usually, it [accesses a variable](/product-manuals/concepts/expressions.md#access-variables) of the workflow instance that holds the collection.
+Usually, it [accesses a variable](/product-manuals/concepts/expressions.md#access-variables) of the process instance that holds the collection.
 The expression is evaluated on activating the multi-instance body.
 It must result in an `array` of any type (e.g. `["item-1", "item-2"]`).

 In order to access the current element of the `inputCollection` value within the instance, the multi-instance activity can define the `inputElement` variable (e.g. `item`).
 The element is stored as a local variable of the instance under the given name.